BPRC-Bioinfo/LRS-Assembler/README.md

 ### Run The Pipeline

-To execute the pipeline, after the input data has been placed in the specified directory and the variables in the config file are defined, use:
+To execute the pipeline, ensure that the input data is placed in the specified directory and the variables in the configuration file are properly defined.
+Then, run the following command:

 ```
 snakemake --cores <number_of_cores> -s scripts/Snakefile --use-conda
 ```

+## Output

 ## Features